 Just because a fan boos does not mean he cares less than the one who delivers a Tony Robbins motivational speech after every miscue.
 Fans are entitled to voice their displeasure, and as long as they are not showing up at a player’s home, or attacking athletes on Twitter, they are entitled to say whatever they want during games (just do not curse around the kids).

-Of course, booing Matt Schaub after he sustains an injury is extreme.
+Of course, booing Matt Schaub after he sustains an injury is a little extreme.
 Yet, it still beats throwing batteries at players.

 If Johnson, or any of his teammates, do not want to hear fans criticize them during games, there is a simple solution.